 To edit an existing sub-element, select it and click the Properties button (the bottom, left-most button).
 The Sub-element properties dialog is shown below.

-The "ID" field identifies the sub-element.
+ID: Identifies the sub-element.

 The "Element type" field defines the type of element.
 The following types are supported by sub-elements:

 - Text

 - Count

 - Date / time

 - Expiration date

 - Shift

 - User

 - Serial data